To address the refugee crisis, focus on dignity

 And then, of course, there are the people – millions of whom live in a state of uncertainty and fear, with psychological and physiological trauma, who receive little more than the semi-monthly headline in newspapers and news programs.
 Families, unaccompanied minors, survivors of war, former political prisoners, young men looking to help their loved ones, the disabled, and countless others risking everything to find safe, stable homes.
 All must face the bureaucratic maelstrom that is applying for, and gaining, asylum in a foreign country.

 The situation on the Greek island of Lesbos exemplifies many aspects of the crisis and its lingering after-effects.
 More than 250,000 people landed in Greece in 2015, followed by over 100,000 in 2016.
 Yet fewer than 10,000 people have arrived in 2017 so far, a result of the Turkey-EU agreement.
 Lesbos, which is about eight kilometers away from Turkey’s western coast, was the landing point for a large percentage of those asylum seekers.The island hosts two refugee camps: Moria and Kara Tepe.
-Upon arriving in Lesbos, asylum seekers are ferried to Moria, and moved to Kara Tepe if they are designated as vulnerable individuals, such as the disabled, pregnant women, and victims of torture.
-Although both camps have their problems, Kara Tepe – because of the sensitive makeup of its inhabitants – is a far safer setting.
+Upon arriving in Lesbos, asylum seekers are ferried to Moria, and moved to Kara Tepe if they are designated vulnerable individuals, including the disabled, pregnant women, and victims of torture.
+Kara Tepe – because of the sensitive makeup of its inhabitants – is a far safer setting.
 It exists precisely in order to serve those who may not be able to withstand Moria’s harsher environment.

 This is not due to the specific circumstances in which they are living.
 It is due to their status, and the political and legal constraints associated with it.